OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/materials/UsdPreviewSurface.md

       <b>Float</b> <i>bindable</i>
       <br>
       default: 1.0
-      <p class="scene-class-comments">When opacity is 1.0 then the geometry is fully opaque, if it is smaller than 1.0 then the geometry is translucent, when it is 0 the geometry is transparent. note that even a fully transparent object still receives lighting as, for example, perfectly clear glass still has a specular response.</p>
+      <p class="scene-class-comments">When opacity is 1.0 then the geometry is fully opaque, if it is smaller than 1.0 then the geometry is translucent, when it is 0 the geometry is transparent.
+Note that even a fully transparent object still receives lighting as, for example, perfectly clear glass still has a specular response.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacity.images data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacity.videos data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.opacity.links heading=4-%}